beccasaurus/Requestor/README.markdown

 Put() and Delete() act just like Post().
 Any variables passed are assumed to be `PostData`.
 It's up to the `IRequestor` implementation that you're using how to handle PUT or DELETE requests.

-Using the default backend that Requestor uses (`HttpRequestor`), doing a PUT or a DELETE will add a POST variable with the name `X-HTTP-Method-Override`.
+Using the default backend that Requestor uses (`HttpRequestor`), doing a PUT or a DELETE will POST an additionary variable with the value of the HTTP method being performed if HttpRequestor.MethodVariable is set.
-This should work with ASP.NET MVC.

-If you need to change the name of this variable to something else (eg. Ruby on Rails uses `_method`), this is configurable:
+If you set the name of this variable, this is configurable:

+    // When doing a PUT, we will pass X-HTTP-Method-Override=PUT HttpRequestor.MethodVariable = "X-HTTP-Method-Override"; // ASP.NET

-    HttpRequestor.MethodVariable = "_method";
+    // When doing a PUT, we will pass _method=PUT HttpRequestor.MethodVariable = "_method"; // Ruby on Rails

-If you want to disable this and not POST any special variable:

-    HttpRequestor.MethodVariable = null;
+    // When doing a PUT, we will not pass along any additional POST parameter HttpRequestor.MethodVariable = null;

 ### Sessions / Cookies